What can I do with the Power BI service as a consumer?

-With subscriptions and alerts, Power BI sends information to you in email, on a schedule that you set.
+With subscriptions and alerts, Power BI sends information to you by email, on a schedule that you set.

 Subscribe to reports and dashboards

 To stay up-to-date on your most important content, you can subscribe to report pages and dashboards that matter most to you.
-Power BI will send a snapshot to your email inbox.
+Power BI sends a snapshot to your email inbox.

 Get alerts when your data reaches a threshold

-Your data is live, and your visuals will update automatically.
-If you want to be notified when data changes above or below a threshold that you have set, use data alerts.
+Your data is live, and your visuals update automatically.
+If you want to be notified when data changes beyond or beneath a threshold that you've set, use data alerts.

 Power BI sends you an email when the value passes any upper or lower limit that you set.